-- a.
-Access to parcels within the overlay district from Providence Road shall be limited to the existing number of access points.
-Any existing access point may be shifted or modified to accommodate new development and/or parking, subject to council approval and provided the total number of access points is not increased. - b.
-Access to parcels within the overlay district from Weddington-Matthews Road shall be limited to one shared access point - c.
+- Access to parcels within the overlay district from Weddington-Matthews Road shall be limited to one shared access point - c.
 The Town Council may require all applicants proposing new commercial development within the downtown overlay to coordinate with NCDOT and contribute to the cost of construction for the east-west collector road as shown in the local area regional transportation plan.
-The cost of the contribution will be approved by both the Town Council and NCDOT and may be placed into an escrow account, or a similar account, until sufficient funds are in place for construction of the road. - d.
+The cost of the contribution will be approved by both the Town Council and NCDOT and may be placed into an escrow account, or a similar account, until sufficient funds are in place for construction of the road. - 4.
 Collector Road.
 If and when the collector road is constructed, it shall be limited to one shared access point to parcels within the downtown overlay.
-The Town Council may require that maintenance of the collector road to be the responsibility of any or all of the owners within the downtown overlay, until the point that NCDOT takes over maintenance of the road. - e.
-Connectivity within the Town Center. - a.
+The Town Council may require that maintenance of the collector road to be the responsibility of any or all of the owners within the downtown overlay, until the point that NCDOT takes over maintenance of the road.

+5. Connectivity within the Town Center.

+- a.
 Any proposed development site plan must create roadway stubs to connect with any or all adjacent parcels also located within the downtown overlay district. - b.
 Any proposed development site plan must create pedestrian pathway stubs to connect with any or all adjacent parcels also located within the downtown overlay district. - c.
 Any proposed development site plan must include clearly identifiable crosswalks to allow pedestrians to safely cross parking lots and interior streets. - d.
 Any proposed development site plan must coordinate with NCDOT and include sidewalks along the thoroughfare or the collector road.
 Maintenance of the sidewalks must be the responsibility of the property owner or included within a maintenance agreement including several property owners. - e.
 Any proposed development must include street trees and decorative street lighting to encourage pedestrian activity.
 All street trees must be included in the Town of Weddington's List of Acceptable Plant Species.

-f.
-Open Space and Natural Features.
+6. Open Space and Natural Features.